NOTICE: SWISCO.com offices will be closed Monday, January 20th, reopening Tuesday, January 21st.

 Window latch/hinge identification

-A contractor from Honolulu, HI says:
+Contractor from Honolulu, HI

 This piece is roughly 1-1/4 inches wide at the base and roughly 1-3/4 inches long before it angles up about 1-1/2 inches.